refgenie/refget/README.md

 1. Ensure the [refget](https://github.com/refgenie/refget/) package master branch is as you want it.
 2. Deploy the updated [secqolapi](https://github.com/refgenie/seqcolapi/) app to dockerhub (using manual dispatch, or deploy on github release).
 3. Finally, deploy the instance with manual dispatch using the included GitHub action.

+## Developer notes

+### Models

+The objects and attributes are represented as SQLModel objects in `refget/models.py`.
+To add a new attribute:

+1. create a new model.
+This will create a table for that model, etc.
+2. change the function that creates the objects, to populate the new attribute.